shintouki/calculator/README.txt

 https://shintouki.github.io/calculator/

 Click on buttons to use calculator.
-Can't use keyboard to use calculator.
+Keyboard does not work.